What is packwalking?

 What if my dog is intact?
 (Not spayed/neutered)

-While we do allow intact dogs in our program, we will ask that female dogs remain home during their heat cycle.
-Intact male dogs will be unable to continue the program if they cannot be stopped from mounting other dogs.
+While we do allow some intact dogs in our program, we do not allow male dogs over the age of 16 months.
+We will also ask that female dogs remain home during their heat cycle.
+Intact male dogs under 16 months will be unable to continue the program if they cannot be stopped from mounting other dogs.
 We always put safety first in these delicate situations.

 Will my dog be safe?